 Financial Institutions That Provide Personal Loans For Fair Credit Borrowers

-When you need to borrow money, a bank may be the first option that comes to mind.
-However, personal loans are also available through other financial institutions, some of which may offer more flexibility for borrowers with fair credit.
+The first place that comes to mind when you need to borrow money is probably a bank.
+But personal loans are also available through other financial institutions, some of which may even offer more flexibility and fixed rates for borrowers with fair credit.

 A Credit Union